ccpnmr/analysis/doc/static/README.txt

 - doc - contains the html documentation for the application.
   There are two main documentation trees, one for the top data access layer ('wrapper') and one for the underlying data storage layer (mainly for specialists).
-Both are linked from the top of the application.
+Both are linked from the release directory and accessible from the aplication 'Help'.
 If you are interested, they can be found in 'doc'build/.html' and 'doc/apidoc', respectively

 - python - contains the python code for the application.
 There are three subdirectories:

     - python/application
-    contains all the application level code, including popups, modules and some sample macros.
+    contains all the application specific code, including popups, modules and sample macros.

     - python/ccpn - contains the data access code ('wrapper') that lets you interact with the data (including the display modules etc. on screen), and a number of library functions to interact with it.
-This is the code you need to understand the data structure, write macros, or type on the command line.
+This is the code you need in order to understand the data structure, write macros, or type on the command line.

     - python/ccpncore - contains underlying data storage and access layer, corresponding